-- 5. There is an obligation for countries to implement targeted financial sanctions without delay against persons and entities designated: - (a) in the case of resolution 1718 (2006) and its successor resolutions, by the Security Council in annexes to the relevant resolutions, or by the 1718 Sanctions Committee of the Security Council; and - (b) in the case of resolution 1737 (2006) and its successor resolutions, by the Security Council in annexes to the relevant resolutions, or by the 1737 Sanctions Committee of the Security Council, when these Committees are acting under the authority of Chapter VII of the Charter of the United Nations.
+- 5. There is an obligation for countries to implement targeted financial sanctions without delay against persons and entities designated: - (a) in the case of resolution 1718 (2006) and its successor resolutions, by the Security Council in annexes to the relevant resolutions, or by the 1718 Sanctions Committee of the Security Council 15; and - (b) in the case of resolution 2231 (2015) and any future successor resolutions by the Security Council, when acting under the authority of Chapter VII of the Charter of the United Nations.